vtex-apps/vtex-ads/docs/public/EN.md

 ## VTEX Ads Conversion

-`newtail-media-conversion`
+`vtex-ads-pixel-event`

+This component should be used inside product cards to listen to product events (clicks, impressions, etc.).
+It enables proper tracking of user interactions with products.

+`vtex-ads-conversion`

-This component is responsible for sending order data from the store to Newtail.
+This component is responsible for sending order data from the store to the ad platform.
 It is used when there is no API integration doing this.